Hi! I’m Dean and this is my wife Kris.

 The Birdseye sits right in the heart of historic Western Star.
 One of the original seven villages of Norton, Western Star is home to us and we want to share the magic with you.
 And Birdseye?
 Well that was easy.
 Paying homage to Birdseye Norton, Norton’s namesake seemed overly appropriate and well overdue.

-The facility is under construction with a finish date of July 10, 2021.
-Why July 10th?
-Well that’s because our first baby, Anne is going to be the very first wedding at the Birdseye.
+The facility is now open!
 We couldn’t be more excited.
-It’s like everything has come full circle for us and we are rushing to get it all done.
+It’s like everything has come full circle for us as we rushed to get it all done.
 2020 put us way behind on the project like so many other things, but we’ve got a plan and we’ve got a promise so here we go!

-As you might imagine, our daughter has assured us that it will be ready by July 10th, but we want to have some cushion just in case there are some landscaping or other finishing touches that might still need done.
+Our daughter had the first wedding here on September 18, 2021 and we look forward to hosting your wedding!
 Please contact us at your earliest convenience to reserve a date as we’re anticipating a significant amount of interest from throughout northeast Ohio once the word gets out.

 As a kid (and adult), I’ve picked corn and baled hay right where the barn stands today.
 I’m definitely on board with trading all that hard work and those long, hot days for a wedding feast, the chicken dance and some refreshments into the night.